+NOTES:

-NOTES: 1.
-Reversing valve on heat pumps only.
-2. For units with 2-stage compressors, connect lead from the compressor monitor and diagnostic module, e.g., Copeland's Comfort Alert, to Y2 3.
-For air conditioners with strip heat, connect W/O/B to terminal W or 4.
-4. Jumper for heat pump only, omit with air conditioners.
-A. Terminals 5 & 7 are normally closed dry contacts and close to indicate lockout.
-B. Terminals 6 & 7 are normally closed dry contacts and open to indicate lockout.
-C. If the thermostat has RC & RH terminals, install a jumper wire between RC & RH.
-D. IMPORTANT.
-The instructions are generic wiring instructions and may not be applicable for air conditioners with various options.
-Always refer to the wiring diagram in the air conditioner for the proper method to wire your unit.
+- 2. For units with 2-stage compressors, connect lead from the compressor monitor and diagnostic module - e.g., Copeland's Comfort Alert, to Y2 For air conditioners with strip heat, connect W/O/B to terminal W or 4.
+Jumper for heat pump only, omit with air conditioners. - A. Terminals 5 & 7 are normally open dry contacts and close to indicate lockout.

+B. Terminals 6 & 7 are normally closed dry contacts and open to indicate lockout - C. If the thermostat has RC & RH terminals, install a jumper wire between RC & RH. - D. IMPORTANT.
+The instructions are generic wiring instructions and may not be applicable for air conditioners with various options Always refer to the wiring diagram in the air conditioner for the proper method to wire your unit.